JosieOnGit/Luniks/Stories/GHOST TEMPLES/Journey - Snow.md

 ## LAST LIGHT // SNOW
 ### Wrong Place, Wrong Time
 *// POV: Joseph* \
 With sketches and notebooks stuffing my backpack to its fullest, Daniel and I departed from school for the holiday, heading to **Norden**, the enormous supermarket that had stood in the heart of Keustellet for as long as my memory could take me back.
-We had made ambitious plans, we'd travel to Vao at least once, we even aimed to go to Hédenis for a few days for the hot weather, and we'd especially enjoy our time off, but with each bullet point that we had planned for this holiday, another bullet point appeared from a deadline that was soon to follow after the end of the holidays.
+We had made ambitious plans, we'd travel to Vao at least once, we even aimed to go to Hédenis for a few days for the hot weather, and we'd especially enjoy our time off.
+But with each bullet point that we added to our plans for this holiday, another bullet point appeared from a deadline that was soon to follow after the end of the holidays.

 Not too many weeks ago, I received an offer from **Carbine**, a weapons and tech company that was in its startup phase, and was eagerly looking for a new brand identity to make itself stand out throughout Álusken, and much further beyond.
 It was a massive reach for me, but since I was already struggling with college and finding my own groove, my own workflow, I bit the bullet and decided to make this work my best one yet.